 Immutable object, Wikipedia

 Each component has it’s own state object, which can be thought of as the source-of-truth for how the component should behave.
-For example, if your component has an “accordion” style expand/contract ability, your state might have a property on it called expanded.
+For example, if your component has an “accordion” style expand/contract ability, your state might have a property on it called expanded

-Immutability means that instead of updating this property to true or false as the accordion expands and contracts, it creates a copy of this state with the modifications done to it and that becomes the new state.
+as the accordion expands and contracts, it creates a copy of this state with the modifications done to it and that becomes the new state.

 A diagram showing this process is shown below, which upon an event happening such as a user click, a new state object is established for that component without modifying the previous state.
 Note that the event doesn’t need to be a user interaction; it could be a response received from the server for example.

-This process repeats as shown below, with new state objects being established based on a copy of the previous state, and the modifications requested to that state by the updateState() function.
+This process repeats as shown below, with new state objects being established based on a copy of the previous state, and the modifications requested to that state by the updateState()

 In addition to the above benefit, by copying state it becomes possible to inspect those modifications in reverse, and see what part of the code caused the application to get into a broken state.
 This can greatly assist with debugging.